 I was sent to my room a lot as a child for punishment, and I wonder if that didn't enure me with a sense of comfort in solitude.

 I know folks who would be punished by being made to fight their siblings.
 Those were the people I'd have to drag away from some imagined slight late night at various bars before they got into real trouble.

 I lived with a guy who had gone to prison on a drug offense – pot – if you tried to wake him, he'd wake up swinging.
 When his mother would come to visit our apartment, she would wake him by poking his feet with a broomstick.
 She knew he'd come out guns blazing.

 My punishment was emotional isolation and abandonment.

-Between the three of us, I'm not sure who is the more of a danger to those around them.
+Between the three of us, I'm not sure who is more of a danger to those around us.

 Sometimes I think it is me.